 To prepare for a planned absence, please schedule with your manager at least two weeks in advance of your absence.
 If there are more than two team members with planned absences on a given team in a given day, PTO may not be approved.
-After PTO is approved (see below for more information), a team member is responsible for providing all substitute lesson plans and related materials to their manager and uploading to Google Classroom.
+After PTO is approved (see below for more information), a team member is responsible for providing all substitute lesson plans and related materials to their manager.